-Do not share your passwords or accounts with coworkers.
+- Do not share your passwords or accounts with anyone, not even your coworkers.
 Every employee must have their own unique login credentials so that their activity can be accurately monitored and managed by the IT department.

 Safe Computing Tip #5 – Avoid Using Company Devices for Personal Use